 Do I need to go through the NCAA Eligibility Center to be recruited by Babson?

-No, you do not have to go through the NCAA Eligibility Center to be recruited and/or participate at Babson College, or any other Division III school.
+No, you do not need to go through the NCAA Eligibility Center to be recruited and/or participate at Babson or any other Division III institution.

 If I want to transfer to Babson, how do I do it?